drivendataorg/zamba/docs/docs/configurations.md

 #### `megadetector_lite_config (MegadetectorLiteYoloXConfig, optional)`

 The `megadetector_lite_config` is used to specify any parameters that should be passed to the [MegadetectorLite model](models/species-detection.md#megadetectorlite) for frame selection.
 For all possible options, see the [`MegadetectorLiteYoloXConfig` class](api-reference/models-megadetector_lite_yolox.md#zamba.models.megadetector_lite_yolox.MegadetectorLiteYoloXConfig).
-If `megadetector_lite_config` is `None` (the default), the MegadetectorLite model will not be used to select frames.
+If `megadetector_lite_config` is `None`, the MegadetectorLite model will not be used to select frames.

 #### `frame_selection_height (int, optional), frame_selection_width (int, optional)`